Pukimaa/web/src/pages/blog/sunsetting-tako.md

 tags: ["tech"]
 ---

-This might seem like a very quick decision I came to over night but it's been keeping me thinking for quite some time now.
+This might seem like a very sudden decision I came to over night but it's been keeping me thinking for quite some time now.

 Creating a Discord bot is tough, especially when you do most of the work yourself.
 While I had great assistance from my Staff, I still did the heavy lifting (no, not in gym).
 It's been also very hard to maintain due to it's size and the fact that I'm the only one working on it.
 Bugs are hard to find and fix and new features are hard (sometimes) to implement.